Man fatally shot in north St. Louis County apartment complex

 ST. LOUIS COUNTY, Mo. – At around 4 a.m.
 Saturday, officers from the St. Louis County Police Department North County Precinct responded to the 2100 block of Empire Court for a report of a shooting.

-When officers arrived, they found a 23-year-old man that had been fatally shot inside an apartment complex.
+When officers arrived, they found a 23-year-old Tyrie Seagraves who had been fatally shot inside an apartment complex.
+Seagraves is a St. Louis resident.

 The homicide is under investigation by the St. Louis County Police Department Bureau of Crimes Against Persons.

 Detectives say they believe a disturbance occurred at the apartment complex that resulted in the shooting inside the apartment.
-Detectives believe they have everyone involved in this incident in custody.
+Detectives say the shooter, a 22-year-old man is cooperating with the police and has not been arrested.believe they have everyone involved in this incident in custody.

+Once the investigation has been completed, the case will be turned over to the St. Louis County Prosecuting Attorney’s Office for potential charges.

 Please contact the St. Louis County Police Department at 636-529-8210 to speak to investigators if you have any information regarding the incident.